Table of Contents

 Concluding Thoughts

 Hallucinations are a feature of LLM technology until someone invents another architecture to enable generative AI.
 They can be reduced based on use case and various safeguards.
-Some I mentioned.
-Others I’ll share in a follow-up ‘deep dive’.
+But to answer the question posed in the tile of this deep dive ‘Are LlMs really a threat to your CX.